ishnn/PC-Security-Upgrade-Using-Python-V.2.0/README.md

 step 1 : Add your email address in youremail variable

+step 2 : Add your desired in passw variable

-step 2 : To run on boot make the shortcut file of main.py then cut it and then press the start button and search for shell:startup.
+step 3 : To run on boot make the shortcut file of main.py then cut it and then press the start button and search for shell:startup.

 Additional tip : You can make exe of main.py after adding your email using auto-py-to-exe library(make sure you are selecting windowbased option) then make its shortcut and paste it in shell:startup.